-As design and construction continue, the Ryan team is also applying our real estate management savvy to consider long-term operations and ownership costs in every decision.
+Throughout design and construction, the Ryan team applied our real estate management savvy to consider long-term operations and ownership costs in every decision.
 The project was named Capstone Building of the Year by Kansas City Business Journal.

 After the acquisition of a historic building by a Midwestern developer, Ryan was selected to help decide the building’s future.
 The Miesian-style structure dates to 1964 and contains the first glass curtain wall structure west of the Mississippi—a significant feature for its time.
 Added to this, legend has it that Harry S. Truman signed the final steel topping off beam.